This document presents the following information:

 Wherever possible, we have designed Assignments to produce visual or audiovisual results, in recognition of the interests of an arts-oriented population of students.
 In spite of the checklist and detailed requirements, Assignments have room for creativity and do not have unique solutions.
 Just as harmonizing a chorale in music theory is a routine technical task, there is always room for invention and artistic choice.
 Do not think for a nanosecond that everyone is arriving at the same solution or that it might be OK to copy another solution just this once.

 The technical Assignments are given to strengthen and assess your skills as an individual.
-Collaboration on technical Assignments is therefore not permitted.
+Therefore, collaboration on technical Assignments is not permitted.
 Moreover, Assignments submitted through Autolab are automatically proofed by a sophisticated plagiarism detector, before being graded by a human.
 See the course policies on Academic Integrity for more information about this.

 Rubrics for Open-Ended Projects